 Although not as commonly seen, horses can be driven for some of the equestrian games.
 A passenger carries and uses the weapons.
 This passenger does not need to be an authorized equestrian, however you should be familiar with the games and equipment.
 Archers take note - archery from a moving cart can be quite challenging!
 Check with a Marshal to find out if there are any SCA equestrians who drive in your area, or who may be at an upcoming event.

 As you can see from some of the pictures on this site (or perhaps have seen at an SCA equestrian event), many riders make caparisons (barding or horse trappings) for their horses.
 If you have skill with a needle and thread, offer to help research, design or make some barding - it not only adds to the atmosphere of an SCA event, it makes a really neat A&S project!

 Those interested in research can add to our knowledge and expand our activities.
-Research a period training game or technique, and help adapt it as an SCA equestrian activity.
+Research a period training game or technique (from any culture in the Middle Ages that had horses), and help adapt it as an SCA equestrian activity.

 "Hands-on" types might be interested in helping to make equipment and weapons.
 Equipment might be made of PVC, wood, metal or other materials.
 It has to be portable, horse-safe, functional, and sturdy.
 A medieval appearance is desirable, and a bonus is being waterproof and able to withstand 40 MPH winds.
 Nearly any Marshal who has been making their own equipment has a design challenge or two they are working on.
 Contact one and offer to help!